Some useful information for your first pole class

 A Brief History of Pole

 Pole dancing is a relatively new sport.
-About a decade ago the pioneers of pole fitness brought the dance style out of strip clubs and into the dance studio.
+About 15 years ago the pioneers of pole fitness brought the dance style out of strip clubs and into the dance studio.
 Pole would not be here if it were not for its exotic roots.

 Since then, pole has become phenomenally popular and has morphed in several directions.
-Many treat it as a sport (Pole Fitness), with competitions, rules and regulations, others think of it as a creative art form similar to ballet (Pole Art), yet others prefer to draw upon its inherently sexy side (Pole Classique).
+Many treat it as a sport (Pole Fitness), with competitions, rules and regulations, others think of it as a creative art form similar to ballet (Pole Art), yet others prefer to draw upon its inherently sexy side (Pole Classique and Exotic).

 Whatever style you end up prefering, Body Electric Pole Dance Studio is inclusive of all types of pole.